-Eastern China has complicated many rivers and lakes belong to different watersheds.
-With the rapid development of economy, aquatic ecosystem in eastern China is facing severe degradation pressure (Yu et al., 2014).
-IBIs based on fish (Jia et al., 2013), diatom (Tan et al., 2015), microbial community (Li et al., 2017; Niu et al., 2018), or vegetation (Yang et al., 2018) had been applied or developed for some rivers or lakes in this area.
-And IBIs have been considered into a health warning system for river management (Chen et al., 2019).
-But there was almost no focus on ZIBI.
+Eastern China has many complex rivers and lakes that belong to different watersheds.
+With the rapid development of economy, aquatic ecosystems in eastern China are facing severe degradation (Yu et al., 2014).
+IBIs, based on fish (Jia et al., 2013), diatom (Tan et al., 2015), microbial community (Li et al., 2017; Niu et al., 2018), and vegetation (Yang et al., 2018), have been applied or developed for some rivers and lakes in this area.
+Moreover, IBIs have been considered in a health warning system for river management (Chen et al., 2019).
+However, very few studies have focused on using the ZIBI.

-The purpose of this study was to develop a new approach apply to quantitative cross-basin analysis of aquatic ecosystem health in eastern China.
-The first objective was to develop an ZIBI based on a cross-basin database.
-The second objective was to establish the calculation model of AEHI based on ZIBI.
-The third objective was to train some estimation models of AEHI for using single zooplankton community indicator or water environmental parameter to estimate aquatic ecosystem health.
-The last objective was to quantitatively evaluate and compare the aquatic ecosystem health of some important water areas in eastern China.
+The purpose of this study was to develop a new approach for the quantitative cross-basin analysis of the aquatic ecosystem health in eastern China.
+The first objective was to develop an ZIBI, based on a cross-basin database.
+The second objective was to establish the estimation models of AEHI based on the developed ZIBI.
+The third objective was to train the estimation models of AEHI using the single zooplankton community indicator or water environmental parameter to estimate the aquatic ecosystem health.
+The last objective was to quantitatively evaluate and compare the aquatic ecosystem health of several important water areas in eastern China.